What is bereavement

 - Loss of appetite

 Our approach to helping the grieving process combines an individualised programme with treatments based on current clinical evidence.
 Talking therapies and medication can help you through your bereavement.

-Counselling gives you the opportunity to talk to someone, family therapy can help you and your family cope better and sleep therapy can aid sleepless nights.
 For some, meeting and talking with others who have been through the same experience helps.

 Medication can help with lengthy periods of sleeplessness and deepening depression.

 How can you help a bereaved friend or relative?

 - You can help by spending time with the person who has been bereaved.
 More than words comfort, they need to know that you will be with them during this time of pain and distress.
 A sympathetic arm around the shoulders will express care and support when words are not enough.

 - It is important that, if they want to, bereaved people can cry with somebody and talk about their feelings of pain and distress without being told to pull themselves together.
 In time, they will come to terms with it, but first, they need to talk and cry.

 - Others may find it hard to understand why the bereaved person has to keep talking about the same things again and again, but this is part of the process of resolving grief and should be encouraged.
 If you don’t know what to say, or don’t even know whether to talk about it or not, be honest and say so.
 This gives the bereaved person a chance to tell you what he or she wants.